- Targeted Therapies

 Pharmacist, Hôpital Maisonneuve-Rosemont, QC

+B.Pharm.
 M.Sc., BCOP

 Pharmacist at the CIUSSS de la Mauricie-et-du-Centre-du-Québec, QC